Estimated reading time: 4 minutes

 You might save on your taxes.

-Tax season sends shivers down the spines of business owners who are ill-prepared and need to round up a year’s worth of financial documents at the last minute.
+Tax season sends shivers down the spines of ill-prepared business owners who need to round up a year’s worth of financial documents at the last minute.
 This almost always results in tax form errors, filing delays, or extension requests.
-When you have an accountant taking care of your books throughout the year, you will not need to deal with these common scenarios.
+When an accountant takes care of your books throughout the year, you will not need to deal with these common scenarios.
 On top of that, your accountant might be able to help you save money when it comes time to file your taxes.

 You are a business owner, not an accountant.
-So, there is no way for you to know the complete list of exemptions you are entitled to, such as Section 179, or understand what you can do differently to keep more of your hard-earned money.
+So, there is no way for you to know the complete list of exemptions you might be entitled to or understand what you can do differently to keep more of your hard-earned money.
 This is the job of your accountant.
 Since your accountant sees the entire financial picture, they can recommend strategies to help maximize your deductions based on the most recent tax code changes.

-Close to 65% of small businesses hire outside accountants to manage their financial bookkeeping and reporting tasks.
+Some small businesses hire outside accountants to manage their financial bookkeeping and reporting tasks.
 If you are tired of wearing the “accounting hat” at your small business because it takes too much time, or if your business is growing and needs the help of an accounting professional, it is time to look at your options.
-Start by asking around for referrals, which is a great way to find someone who has an excellent reputation.
+Start by asking around for referrals, which is a great way to find someone with an excellent reputation.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.